 Who should you call first after an Uber or Lyft accident?

-Our Uber or Lyft accident attorney at Law Offices of Howard Craig Kornberg will immediately take up your case to obtain fair and just compensation for your pain, suffering, and damages.
+Our Uber or Lyft accident attorney at the Law Offices of Howard Craig Kornberg will immediately take up your case to obtain fair and just compensation for your pain, suffering, and damages.

 Many people ask, “Who should I call first if I get into an Uber or Lyft accident?
 An insurance company or Uber/Lyft?”

 The answer is neither.
-Contact our Uber accident lawyer at 310-997-0904 or via this contact form to maximize your chances of winning a lawsuit and make a claim in your best interests to obtain the maximum compensation.
+Contact our Uber accident lawyer at 310-997-0904 or via this contact form to maximize your chances of winning a lawsuit and make a claim in your best interests to obtain maximum compensation.